Yogesh-K-Matkar/react_concept_react_app/README.md

 - **DOM Reconciliation / Diffing Algorithm**:
     React uses a Virtual DOM to efficiently update the UI.
 When a component's state changes, React creates a new Virtual DOM tree by Babel and compares it with the previous one to determine the minimal set of changes needed to update the actual DOM.

+- **Browser Dev Tools For REACT** is React Developer Tools (Chrome Extension) that provides 2 more table in developer options as below.
+    - **Component Hierarchy** :- Shows the hierarchy of components in the application.
+    - **Profiler** :- Displays the time spent by each component in rendering, updates, and layout.

 - **React.StrictMode**:-
     It is a tool for highlighting potential problems in an application.
 It activates additional checks and warnings for its descendants.